LaravelDaily/Laravel-Roadmap-Beginner-Challenge/README.md

 **DB Structure:**

 - Article has title (required), full text (required) and image to upload (optional)
-- Article may have only one category, but may have multiple tags
+- Article may have only one category, but may have multiple tag

 -----